easyCZ/IVR-CW2/README.md

 The resulting action will be stronger if the error is high and vice versa.
 The actions will eventually stabilize in an equilibrium until an obstacle or non-straight line object is found.

+The values of *P_GAIN = 0.05;* was selected based on the following formula.
+Ideally we want the right sensor reading to be 700, setting the ideal position at 600 results in a 100 unit difference.
+We wanted to set the speed of 5 at that point so we set the P_GAIN to *0.05* to make it 5 when scaled down.

+The value of *I_GAIN = 0.0.002* was selected experimentally.

 ## 2.2 Wall following

 Wall following is done using only one sensor, namely the sensor located at three o'clock of the robot.
 The robot only rotates one way and follows the wall on its right hand side.